NoahHellen/QML/README.md

 **Quantum Perceptron**

-GitHub repository to store my undergraduate dissertation on the quantum perceptron
+GitHub repository to store my undergraduate dissertation on the quantum perceptron.